innotrade/enapso-graphdb-admin/README.md

 ]
 ```

-## Listing all contexts used in a given repository
+## List all contexts used in a given repository

 ```javascript
 getContextsDemo: async function () {